Jason has a background in business, travel, and athletics. He is happy to share his knowledge with others and loves to continually learn.

-Unlike other leadership theories such as trait theories or behavioral theories, contingency theories focus not leader abilities or style, but on the various situations which leaders may find themselves in.
+Unlike other leadership theories such as trait theories or behavioral theories, contingency theories focus not on leader abilities or styles but on the various situations in which leaders may find themselves.
 The main idea behind contingency theories is that different situations will demand different styles of leadership.
 In other words, the best leadership style is contingent on the situation.

 Three popularly studied contingency theories are: